angelafrancisco/plant-front-end/README.md

 - Wireframing (created via Figma)
 - CSS
+- Favicon/Logo
+- Plant modals (add new plant / edit plant)
+- Form dropdown menu
-- React routing
+- React routing:
+    - Homepage: `'/'`
+    - Login: `'/login'`
+    - Register: `'/register'`
+    - User Dashboard: `'/dashboard'`

 ## Future Goals
-These are additions I wasn't able to get to within project timeframe, but want to implement in the future!
+These are additions I wasn't able to get to within project timeframe, but want to implement in the future:

+- Responsive Design
+- API: It was difficult to find a public plant API that worked for my project.
+Hoping to expand on this later on.
 - Model: Plant
     - `petFriendly: { type: Boolean }` (possibly based on toxicity level)
     - `maintenance: { type: "High" | "Medium" | "Low" }` (possibly based on hardiness)
     - `waterSched: { type: Number }` (possibly based on drought/humidity resistance)
-- API: It was difficult to find a public plant API that worked for my project.
-Hoping to expand on this later on.
+- Finish second CRUD for:
+    - Create new user
+    - User login/logout (username and password authentication on FE)
+    - Update/Delete user account
 - Search functionality for user added plants
 - Upcoming Tasks React component
 - User image upload via Cloudinary
+- Sort plants and tasks by room name or a-z

 ## Credits